 Beyond the Streets' original alternative tour!

-Beyond the Streets were the first in 2017, to work with local activists and launch a regular alternative walking tour about the five woman killed in 1888 by an unknown murderer.
+Beyond the Streets were the first in 2017, to work with local activists and launch a regular alternative walking tour about the five women killed in 1888 by an unknown murderer.
 This murderer is widely referred to as “Jack the Ripper”.
 The tour attempts to change the narrative by looking at the lives of the women rather than their deaths; and to raise awareness of the similar multiple disadvantage and stigma faced by the women Beyond the Streets’ support in the Whitechapel area today.
 This online version of our walking tour allows all people to hear about resilient women, past and present.

 Whitechapel Women: